brikis98/yevgeniy-brikman-homepage/_posts/2014-07-19-continuous-delivery.md

 In our experience, it is an enduring myth that configuration information is somehow less risky to change than source code.

 Without continuous integration, your software is broken until somebody proves it works, usually during a testing or integration stage.
-With continuous integration, your software is proven to work (assuming a sufficiently comprehensive set of automated tests) with every new change‚Äîand you know the moment it breaks and can fix it immediately.
+With continuous integration, your software is proven to work (assuming a sufficiently comprehensive set of automated tests) with every new change—and you know the moment it breaks and can fix it immediately.

 For the software delivery process, the most important global metric is cycle time.
 This is the time between deciding that a feature needs to be implemented and having that feature released to users.
-As Mary Poppendieck asks, ‚ÄúHow long would it take your organization to deploy a change that involves just one single line of code?
-Do you do this on a repeatable, reliable basis?‚Äù
+As Mary Poppendieck asks, "How long would it take your organization to deploy a change that involves just one single line of code?
+Do you do this on a repeatable, reliable basis?"

 Errors are easiest to fix if they are detected early, close to the point where they were introduced.